-- " Why do you want to be a non-executive director? - " Why are you interested in us? - " What can you add to the board? - " When have your actions had a significant and lasting effect on a business? - " Do you have any examples of re-inventing or re-orientating a business? - " When have you challenged the conventional wisdom? - " How have you resolved situations of conflict? - " When have you had to set an example of upholding strong principles/ethics? - " How would your peers describe you?
+- " Why do you want to be a non-executive director? - " Why are you interested in us? - " What can you add to the board? - " When have your actions had a significant and lasting effect on a business? - " Do you have any examples of re-inventing or re-orientating a business? - " When have you challenged the conventional wisdom? - " How have you resolved situations of conflict? - " What has been your experience with diversity, equity & inclusion? - " What has been your experience of dealing with climate change and broader sustainability issues? - " When have you had to set an example of upholding strong principles/ethics? - " How would your peers describe you?
 What are your strengths and weaknesses? - " What are the three things in your career of which you are most proud?